JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 But i think it's unrealistic to treat these applications engagements much differently.
 Why would the actual work expectations be different?

 That said, often internal applications start earlier in the review cycle than consulting engagements.
 Which makes harder to review since significant parts of the apps are still being churned out.

 Early is Better, But Harder.

-The `21.
-Need to Run Code To Be Confident` is also important here for code review.
-Need to run through everything to fully understand.
+Which means these internal application reviews especially of huge important systems, need to be as thorough scoped as a pentest.
+There needs to be

+* A scoping meeting with the components are listed out
+* Multiple valid accounts
+* A Walkthrough
+* A Documentation
+* Swagger
+* Ideally a functioning application
+* Threat model

 #### 11. Stop Being So Darn Helpful
 You have a tendency to help people too much.
 On the surface this might seem good, however this will eventually lead to long-term trouble and burn out.